Mikra011/my_personal_portfolio_mikra/README.md

 ## Tech Stack

+## Tech Stack

 - **React**:
   A JavaScript library for building user interfaces.
 It allows for the creation of reusable UI components, making it easier to manage the application’s state and lifecycle.

 - **Vite**:
   A modern build tool that provides a fast development environment and optimizes the application for production.
 It leverages native ES modules for a quicker refresh during development.

 - **Tailwind CSS**:
   A utility-first CSS framework that enables rapid UI development.
 Its approach allows for the creation of responsive designs without writing custom CSS for every component.

 - **Plain CSS**:
   Used for simple styles and global styling needs, providing a baseline for layout and design.
 It was specifically utilized for styling elements that Tailwind could not handle effectively.

 - **Sass**:
   Used in the project for a specific use case that was not possible with either Tailwind or Plain CSS.
 Sass enables advanced styling features, such as variables and nesting, to create more complex styles.

 ## Colors